cameronroudebush/sprout/README.md

     - Allow additional user creation
       - Allow each user to have their own SimpleFIN access URL.
   - Password resets (I should have probably started with this).
-  - Various config options:
+  - Various config options
-    - Allow users to hide their balances from display
 - Improved desktop mode
   - Move the bottom nav to a sidenav
 - Additional providers
   - Zillow for house value over time?
   - Crypto?
 (This will be a pain)
+- Improved error handling
 - Database
   - Backups
   - Migrations!